 How to make OSLA student loan payments

-If your federal student loans are serviced by OSLA and you would like to make a payment, it is important to understand that your payment options are different depending on whether you have a Direct Loan or an FFEL Loan.
+If your federal student loans are serviced by OSLA and you’d like to make a payment, it’s important to understand that your payment options are different depending on whether you have a Direct Loan or an FFEL Loan.

 If you have a Direct Loan serviced by OSLA, you can log in through this portal to access your student loan account and make payments online.
 You can also make payments by signing up for OSLA’s automatic payment system called KwikPay, or by mailing a check.